 Data science allows you to model the effects of different decisions before you carry them out.
 It’s a way to experiment and conduct trial-and-error tests with minimal risk.
 Based on the predicted outcomes, leaders can rest assured that the path they’ve chosen is the best one for the business.

 Data has become a currency, a way of doing business, and the foundation for sound decision-making.
 Yet data by itself is just a set of numbers.
-To make data speak its truth, you need to apply it.
-Embracing big data and taking advantage of data science requires not only collecting information, but also analyzing and using it to optimize your business.
+To make data useful, you need to apply it.
+To embrace big data and take advantage of data science, you must not only collect information but also analyze and use it to optimize your business.